nsubstitute/NSubstitute/Source/Docs/help/_posts/2013-02-01-partial-subs.markdown

 Note the **CAUTION** comment.
 If we had not used an [argument matcher](/help/argument-matchers/) here the real `ReadFile` method would have executed before we had a chance to override the behaviour.
 This is because `reader.ReadFile("foo.txt")` would run before `.Returns(...)`.
 In some cases this may not be a problem, but if in doubt make sure you specify an argument matcher (`Arg.Is`, `Arg.Any` etc) so NSubstitute knows you are configuring a call and don't want to run any real code.
 To play it extra safe, use `When ..
 DoNotCallBase` as described below.

-## Void methods, and the play-it-self approach to partial subs
+## Void methods, and the play-it-safe approach to partial subs

 We can't use `.Returns()` with void methods, but we can stop a void method from calling the real method using `When ..
 DoNotCallBase`.
 This also works with non-void methods and can be handy when we want to have a little more confidence we're not going to run real code (a *little* more confidence -- remember, NSubstitute will not prevent non-virtual calls from executing).
 The previous example can be rewritten to use this approach: